-UNHCR considers it a significant improvement that since 2009 single women are detained separately from men and that couples declaring to be married are detained in a separate facility.
-Nonetheless, as already mentioned above, pregnant women, unaccompanied girls and other vulnerable women need to undergo a vulnerability assessment procedure before release is authorized by the immigration authorities.
+UNHCR considers it a significant improvement that in recent years single women are detained separately from men and that couples declaring to be married are detained in a separate facility.
+Nonetheless, as mentioned above, pregnant women, unaccompanied girls and other vulnerable women need to undergo a vulnerability assessment procedure before release is authorized by the immigration authorities.
 UNHCR notes that in 2011 a significant number of women got pregnant while detained with their partners.
-UNHCR has welcomed the initiative by AWAS to develop establish an SGBV prevention and response framework for the open centres in Malta.
+UNHCR welcomes and supports the initiative by AWAS to develop an SGBV prevention and response framework for the open centres in Malta.

-UNHCR has noted that an increasing number of single women (including unaccompanied children) are becoming pregnant while in Malta.
-Awareness campaigns and individual support to females in open centres are required to address the situation.
+UNHCR has noted that a high number of single women (including unaccompanied children) are becoming pregnant while in Malta.
+UNHCR has supported awareness activities and individual support provided to females in open centres to address the situation.
 Targeted support to refugee women is also recommended in view of a number of women suffering from post-natal depression.